 Like any type of home security automation, there are going to be benefits and disadvantages to the system.
 The wireless system is quickly becoming the most-used type of home security system on the market.
 To make sure you know what you’re getting with the wireless security system, here are the benefits you'll receive from this type of system:

 - Easy alarm installation.
 One of the most frustrating parts of a home security system is the alarm installation.
 It can take hours for a team to install the alarm system, and you’ll run into different problems along the way.
 However, the wireless system is easy to install.
 With zero wires to worry about, all you need to focus on is where you want the system.
 Once you know where you want it, you can set it up in less than 10 minutes.
 It can also be used for indoor or outdoor security.

 - Inexpensive.
 Traditional wired security systems can cost nearly $1,000 a month or more.
 On the other hand, wired systems (like our Cove security system) can cost less than $20 a month for the same service that you'd get from a wired system.

-- C. You can move wireless systems with you.
+- Convenience.
+You can move wireless systems with you.
 Since they are wireless, you just need to pick it up and move it.
 This also makes it easy to install and replace.

 - Remote monitoring.
 One of the best features of the wireless security system is access to remote monitoring.
 Remote monitoring means that you can access the system at any time through your mobile devices.
 Since the system is “smart,” you can connect it to an app on your mobile devices and access your security camera, motion sensors, and all other features included in the system all from the comfort of your phone.